-A NS can be described as an end to end implementation using SFC-or VNFFG, interconnecting the virtual network resources.
-SFC-or VNFFG is an ordered set of VNFs in the virtualized virtual environment that represent functions like routers and broadband network gateways or middle-boxes like load balancers and firewalls, which act on the traffic in the sequence they appear in the chain.
+A NS can be described as an end to end implementation using SFC or VNFFG, interconnecting the virtual network resources.
+SFC or VNFFG is an ordered set of VNFs in the virtual environment that represent functions like routers and broadband network gateways or middle-boxes like load balancers and firewalls, which act on the traffic in the sequence they appear in the chain.
 Such VNFs are hosted on VMs instantiated over physical data centre and network resources.
-An example of end\to\end Finter-Ccloud NS is shown in figure below\6-2.
-This NS is composed of VNF1 to VNF5 belong to different CSPs.
+An example of end-to-end Inter-Cloud NS is shown in figure below.

-Figure 6-21 - An Iinter-cloud domain end to end network service
+Figure 6-1 - Inter domain end to end network service

-The detailed network and VNF connectivity diagram in Inter-Cloud scenario is depicted below in figure 8.
+The detailed network and VNF connectivity diagram in Inter-Cloud scenario is depicted below in figure-8.
 In this diagram, two VNFs in first cloud, two VNFs in second cloud and three VNFs in third cloud are connected as per the VNF Graph to provide the end to end network service.